Crypto Proof of Reserves – A Guide

 — Third-party auditors or decentralized blockchain oracles like Chainlink tally an exchange’s assets and liability to prove its solvency.

-— Although PoR reduces the risk of insolvency in centralized platforms, the best way to store your crypto is a self-custodial hardware wallet where you can control your assets.
+— Although PoR reduces the risk of insolvency in centralized platforms, the best way to store your crypto is a non-custodial hardware wallet where you can control your assets.

 Centralized exchanges are an essential part of the crypto ecosystem, some dealing with billions of dollars in user assets.
 You may use a centralized exchange yourself, but have you ever wondered about what they actually do with your funds?